Childlike Marketing (No Kidding!)

 Some Tips on Corporate Blogging

-November 14, 2007 Content Marketing, Social Influence no comments
+November 14, 2007 Content Marketing, Social Influence disabled comments

 Melvin, Preetam, Ian and I shared our views yesterday afternoon on a panel speaking session on business blogging recently by the Institute of Public Relations Singapore (IPRS).
 After some time away from social media gatherings, it was quite refreshing to share my thoughts and experiences in corporate blogging once again.
 The lunch talk was held at Geek Terminal, which seem to be the de facto venue for all things 2.0-ish.